relaycorp/relaynet-gateway-android/README.md

 # Relaynet Gateway for Android

 This repository contains the source code for the [Relaynet Gateway for Android](https://play.google.com/store/apps/details?id=tech.relaycorp.gateway), which is all Relaynet users need on their Android devices.
-To learn more about _using_ Relaynet, visit [relaynet.network](https://relaynet.network/users).
+To learn more about _using_ Relaynet, visit [relaynet.network/users](https://relaynet.network/users).

 This document is aimed at advanced users and (prospective) contributors.
 We aim to make the app as simple and intuitive as possible, and we're therefore not planning on publishing end-user documentation at this point.

 ## Overview

-As a private gateway, the primary responsibility of this app is to enable the private endpoints on the device to communicate with endpoints on other devices, whether the Internet is available or not.
+As a [private gateway](https://specs.relaynet.network/RS-000#concepts), the primary responsibility of this app is to enable the private endpoints on the device to communicate with endpoints on other devices, whether the Internet is available or not.
 It does so by collaborating with a public gateway such as Relaycorp's [Relaynet-Internet Gateway](https://docs.relaycorp.tech/relaynet-internet-gateway/).
+By default, it connects to [Relaycorp's Frankfurt gateway](https://github.com/relaycorp/cloud-gateway/tree/main/environments/frankfurt).

 The minimum Android OS version supported is Android 5 (Lollipop, API 21), but Android 6+ is recommended for security reasons.